The Power of Unknown Knowns

 Each enterprise has multiple such scenarios – Procurement Officers now have thousands of options to choose from; Customer Experience Managers have thousands of survey responses, years’ worth of Contact Centre transcripts, and millions of social media interactions telling them everything they want to know; VPs of Strategy have the whole internet to tell the all they need about any topic, etc. Yet, CIOs reveal that 95% of textual data is never looked at twice.
 Google’s CTR drops to 10% of the first link by the second page; to 5% by third.
 Nobody has the time.

-With Cognitive Technology this power of Unknown Knowns can be readily harnessed.
+With Cognitive Technology the power of unknown knowns can be readily harnessed.
 The technology can be thought of as an intern going through all this text and making rules based decisions that it has been trained with.
 Unlike a human intern, technology does not get bored, has incredible attention to detail and can scale up to speed of thought.

 Finally we may have a scope wide enough to read the writing on the wall.